-Sheep, like all other desirable human tamed animal counterparts are classified according to the strain of their parentage.
+Sheep are classified according to the strain of their parentage.
 Like a collie dog or a Siamese cat.
 Sheep get graded these days primarily for food production.
 So speed and quality of meat are the main factors considered.
 Few breeders or farmers work towards good wool production, again money dictating how much effort is viable.

 The reason for this bountiful supply of cross breeds is simply that they are the dominant meat sheep.

 They are called hybrids rather than crosses, this is because the lineage is designed quite specifically to include mixed grandparents.
 So, an example of a cross would be Texel crossed with Dartmoor Whiteface.

 A Hybrid sheep might have a Texel ram and a Dartmoor Whiteface mother on the ram’s side, and a mother who is herself a cross with specific parentage.
 Those two crosses then cross to make a hybrid, often with more vigorous growth.